ai4cloudops/SecLLMHolmes/README.md

-> 🔴 IMPORTANT❗: OpenAI deprecated one of the models our pipeline uses to create embeddings, I am working on it and will update it soon.
 # SecLLMHolmes

 SecLLMHolmes is a generalized, fully automated, and scalable framework to systematically evaluate the performance (i.e., ***accuracy*** and ***reasoning*** capabilities) of LLMs for vulnerability detection.